Bed Styles Trends for a Calmer, Cozier Bedroom

 - What are the current bed styles trends?

-- They include calming colors, vintage-modern decor, eco-friendly materials, and multifunctional designs like smart storage beds.
+- They include calming palettes, vintage-modern mixes, eco-friendly materials, and multifunctional designs like smart storage beds.

 - Can I mix vintage and modern pieces in my bedroom?

 - Yes!
 Mixing styles adds depth and character.
-Just aim for a balance to avoid clutter.
+Just keep cohesion with shared colors or textures.

 - What sustainable materials are best for bedrooms?